mqtt-tools/mqttwarn/README.md

 * Transform payloads on a per/topic basis.
 For example, you know you'll be receiving JSON, but you want to warn with a nicely formatted message.
 * For certain services, you can change the _title_ (or _subject_) of the outgoing message.
+* For certain services, you can change the _priority_ of the outgoing message.

 Consider the following JSON payload published to the MQTT broker: